 - The vowels: depending of the consonants surrounding the vowel, the sound can be totally different from usual

-- The consonants: this is very much like the vowels case.
-Depending of the word’s length and the consonants it has, the pronunciation can be entirely different.
+- The consonants: this is very much like the case of the vowels.
+Depending on the word’s length and the consonants it has, the pronunciation can be entirely different.
 For example, the word duty, while in American accent goes like “Diu-ry” in British accent would be more like “Diu-ty”.